grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ### Notes

-- custom metrics are only collected from VU threads at the end of a VU iteration.
+- Custom metrics are collected from VU threads only at the end of a VU iteration.
   This means that for long-running scripts, you may not see any custom metrics until the test runs a while.

 ## Metric graphs in k6 Cloud Results

 If you use [k6 Cloud Results](/cloud/analyzing-results/overview), you can access all test metrics within the [Analysis Tab](/cloud/analyzing-results/analysis-tab).
-You can use this tab to further analyze and compare test result data, to look for meaningful correlations in your data.
+You can use this tab to analyze, compare, and look for meaningful correlations in your test result data.

 ![k6 Cloud Analysis Tab](images/Metrics/cloud-insights-analysis-tab.png)